markraley/versioned-polymorphic-buffers/README.md

 ### Motivation

 Encryption is a glass cannon, extremely powerful but fragile, with any misconfiguration or implementation flaw potentially exposing precious data.
 It is axiomatic then that when an attacker cannot succeeed by brute force, they will nibble at its edges, mapping, studying, and ultimately exploiting any underlying structure known or discovered.
-Therefore, security may be improved by systematically hiding the structure an attacker relies on to navigate not one system but many.
+Therefore, security may be improved by systematically hiding this very structure an attacker relies on to navigate not one system but many.

 #### Active Development
-    scrambler example of reorder pods and salts
+    adding reorderable string feature (rstring) for clarity in scrambler example scrambler example of reorder pods and salts

 #### TODO